lukedutta9/ctf-writeups/damctf-2020/finger_warmup/writeup.md

 ```

 Hmm, it looks like this goes to another page in the site.
 If we click on it
-however, we'll see that we came across the same page.
+however, we'll see that we came across the same text and link as before.
 In fact, we can just
 keep clicking and going to different pages with no avail.
+One thing I noticed though is that
+rather than going to some random page, the links follow a pattern.
+You will always go through
+the same pages.

-The challenged linked to two things
+The challenge linked to two things
 [here](https://realpython.com/python-requests/) and
 [here](https://programminghistorian.org/en/lessons/intro-to-beautiful-soup).
 One is how to send GET requests with python, and the other is a tutorial on
-how to use BeautifulSoup,a cool parser that can get information from HTML text
+how to use BeautifulSoup, a cool parser that can get information from HTML text
 for us.

 Given these, and the challenge title, it looks like we will need to brute force